echolang/docs/collections/ranges.md

 }
 ```

-A `const` one loops too, and still yields a value you may write.
+A `const` one loops too, and still yields a writable value.
 That is worth a sentence because a
 container cannot do it: a range's cursor borrows *its own* field rather than storage the range owns, so
 there is nothing to protect and a `const range<int32>` can honestly hand out an `int32&`.